cogdog/tru-collector/README.md

 ## Relatively New Features

+* **Tag List shortcode** Use to display a list of all used tags for sites that use more than the 45 that can be shown in widget cloud
 * **Image Alt Displayed** alternative descriptions now displayed in the SPLOT meta data box below a single entry.
 Also, a new theme option where it can be set as a required item.
 And a Customizer option to change the label and prompt for the image alt text fields.
 * **Tag Suggestions** Tags entry field provides autocomplete suggestions
 * **Authorless** Removed need for the secret WordPress account, all contributions made without dashboard access.
 Removed "desk" template, no longer needed.
 New drop zone for uploading images, plus inline image uploader added to rich text editor.